bartekmo/Fortigate_CNF_Training/docs/lab2.md

 ```
 ssh -i ./key.pem ubuntu@<jumpbox>
 ```
 You can use this key to access all the other hosts in the labs.
-Simply copy the key and set the correct permissions.
+Simply copy the key (SCP) and set the correct permissions.

-## Deploy fortigatecnf
+## Deploy FortiGate CNF
 - Install / verify cross account setup
-- Deploy fortigatecnf and endpoints
+- Deploy FortiGate CNF and GWLB endpoints
-- Update the TF script with GWLBe and re-run TF
+- Update the "variables.tf" using GWLBe name (not the ID)
+- Re-apply Terraform with **a valid FortiFlex token.** This FortiFlex token will activate license of FortiAnalyzer-VM.
 - Test connectivity

 ## Create a policy set
-- checkout the routing
+- Test the routing

-## Cleanup
+## Clean-up
 See [Home](./readme.md)